Looking to travel to Cuba? Here is everything you need to know for travel to Cuba.

 Hotels in Cuba are expensive.
 Unless you have a high budget for your trip, your best bet is to stay at a Casa Particular.
 These used to be difficult to book before arriving.
 Thanks to the censorship on the US internet become a little more relaxed when it comes to Cuba, it is now very easy.
 Airbnb is now able to help you book accommodations in Cuba.

 The other great part about staying in a Casa Particular is that it supports locals and capitalism.
+It will also make your visit in Cuba more unique and authentic.
 It is a unique time in history for Cubans, especially those venturing into the untamed waters of capitalism in a still very much communist nation.
 The money from a stay in a guesthouse is going directly into the pockets of the Cuban Entrepreneurs instead of the hotels (which are government owned or operated).

 How to Get Around in Cuba